CTE vs PTSD: Why Symptoms Can Look Similar

 Share

-Chronic Traumatic Encephalopathy (CTE) and Post-Traumatic Stress Disorder (PTSD) can share similar symptoms.
+Chronic Traumatic Encephalopathy (CTE) and Post-Traumatic Stress Disorder (PTSD) can share similar symptoms, which often creates confusion for families trying to understand behavioral or cognitive changes in someone they care about.

 Why confusion happens